Venustiano Carranza: Primer Jefe of the Constitutionalist Army, 1913–1914

 The protracted Mexican civil war waged to oust him in 1913-14 was a threat to U.S. investments in Mexico, since confiscating, imposing forced loans, or otherwise stripping resources from foreign enterprises was a key way to fund the revolutionaries' struggles.
 Carranza's stance was as a sober, skilled and deeply nationalist politician.
 His political program did not promise any kind of social or economic changes in Mexico seemed to be the best revolutionary leader to back in the struggle, bring it to an end, and restore some semblance of the old order, which had benefited U.S. investors and kept its southern border quiet.
-The U.S. had taken the port of Veracruz over a over a minor incident involving U.S. Navy sailors.
+The U.S. had taken the port of Veracruz over an over a minor incident involving U.S. Navy sailors.
 The incident resulted in a level of Mexican unity against the foreign invaders.
 Carranza took a public, nationalist stance against the U.S. When the Constitutionalist Army wore down the Federal Army and Huerta was forced to go into exile, the U.S. left the munitions and war materiel of their troops in Veracruz along with some that the Huerta regime had bought to the Constitutionalist Army.